Halin's grid theorem for digraphs: Infinite strong component

 \section{Infinite strong component}

 In this section we show that \cref{thm:main} holds true if there exists $J \subseteq I$ such that $D^\infty(J)$ contains an infinite strong component.

 \begin{lemma} Let $(R_i)_{i \in I}$ be an infinite family of disjoint equivalent out-rays in a digraph~$D$.
-If $D^\infty(I)$ has an infinite strong component, then $D$ contains a subdivision $D'$ of either a bidirected quarter-grid or a dominated directed quarter-grid such that each vertical out-ray of~$D'$ is an element of $(R_i)_{i \in I}$. \end{lemma}
+If $D^\infty(I)$ has an infinite strong component, then $D$ contains a subdivision $D'$ of either a bidirected quarter-grid or a cyclic quarter-grid such that each vertical out-ray of~$D'$ is an element of $(R_i)_{i \in I}$. \end{lemma}

-The proof of~\cref{lem:thick_component} builds on a result about strongly connected butterfly minors in strongly connected digraphs.
+The proof of~\cref{lem:thick_component} builds on a result \cite{infinite}*{Corollary 1.4} about strongly connected butterfly minors in strongly connected digraphs.
 We begin by introducing butterfly minors.
-Given digraphs $D$ and $H$, we call a map $\mu $ assigning every $e\in E(H)$ an edge of $D$ and every $v \in V(H)$ a subgraph of $D$, such that \begin{itemize} \item $\mu (v) \cap \mu (w) = \emptyset$ for any $v \neq w \in V(H)$, \item for any $v \in V(H)$ $\mu(v)$ is the union of an in-arborescence $T_{\mathrm{in}}^{\mu(v)}$ and an out-arborescence $T_{\mathrm{out}}^{\mu(v)}$ that only have their roots in common, and \item for any $e=(u,v) \in E(H)$ the edge $\mu(e)$ has its tail in $T_{\mathrm{out}}^{\mu(u)}$ and its head in $T_{\mathrm{in}}^{\mu(v)}$ \end{itemize} a \emph{tree-like model} of $H$ in $D$.
-Further, a digraph $H$ is a \emph{butterfly minor} of a digraph $D$ if there exists a tree-like model of $H$ in $D$.\footnote{Amiri, Kawarabayashi, Kreutzer and Wollan showed \cite{amiri2016erdos}*{Lemma 3.2} that for finite digraph this definition coincides with the common definition of butterfly minors.}
+Given digraphs $D$ and $H$, we call a map $\mu $ assigning every $e\in E(H)$ an edge of $D$ and every $v \in V(H)$ a subgraph of $D$, such that \begin{itemize} \item $\mu (v) \cap \mu (w) = \emptyset$ for every $v \neq w \in V(H)$, \item for every $v \in V(H)$ the digraph $\mu(v)$ is a union of an in-arborescence $T_{\mathrm{in}}^{\mu(v)}$ and an out-arborescence $T_{\mathrm{out}}^{\mu(v)}$ that only have their roots in common, and \item for every $e=(u,v) \in E(H)$ the edge $\mu(e)$ has its tail in $T_{\mathrm{out}}^{\mu(u)}$ and its head in $T_{\mathrm{in}}^{\mu(v)}$ \end{itemize} a \emph{tree-like model} of $H$ in $D$.
+Further, a digraph $H$ is a \emph{butterfly minor} of a digraph $D$ if there exists a tree-like model of $H$ in $D$.\footnote{ For finite digraphs, butterfly minors are commonly defined by sequences of butterfly contractions.
+Amiri, Kawarabayashi, Kreutzer and Wollan \cite{amiri2016erdos}*{Lemma 3.2} showed that, for finite digraphs, this definition coincides with our definition.
+For infinite digraphs, constructing minors by sequences of butterfly contractions (with a suitable definition for limit steps) generalises our definition of butterfly minors: $\mu(v)$ can also be a digraph whose vertices have out-degree precisely one and no edge $\mu(e)$ has tail in $\mu(v)$, and, similarly, $\mu(v)$ can be a digraph whose vertices have in-degree precisely one and no edge $\mu(e)$ has head in $\mu(v)$ \cite{infinite}*{Section 2.4}.
+However, in both cases there is generally no vertex in $\mu(v)$ that can reach all edges leaving $\mu(v)$ and that can be reached from all edges entering $\mu(v)$, which is a fundamental property of butterfly minors in finite digraphs. }

 The union of an out-ray $S$ rooted at $r$ and edges $(e_v)_{v \in V(S) \setminus \{r\}}$, where $e_v$ has head $r$ and tail $v$, is called a \emph{dominated directed ray}.
 Furthermore, the union of an in-ray $S$ rooted at $r$ and edges $(e_v)_{v \in V(S) \setminus \{r\}}$, where $e_v$ has head $v$ and tail $r$, is also called a \emph{dominated directed ray}.